Chourti/Chourti_Portfolio/README.md

 <h1 align="center">Welcome to my online portfolio 👋!
-I am a passionate software engineer with a strong focus on full-stack development, specializing in .NET and Angular.
 My projects demonstrate my skills in building modern web applications, leveraging the latest technologies and frameworks such as React.js, Node.js, and Next.js.

-In this portfolio, you’ll find a collection of my best work, including personal projects, academic projects, and professional contributions from my recent experience at ONEE BE Casablanca.
-Whether it's front-end or back-end development, I strive to create clean, efficient, and scalable solutions.
+In this portfolio, you’ll find a collection of my best work, including personal projects, academic projects,

 Feel free to explore my projects and get in touch if you’d like to discuss potential collaborations or job opportunities! </h1>
 <p>